-Melanie King graduated with a degree in International Relations from Sussex University with three aims: to travel the world, become a journalist, and ‘help people'.
+Melanie King graduated with a degree in International Relations from Sussex University with three aims: to travel the world, to become a journalist, and to help people.
 Over the years she achieved her goals.
 She travelled alone through India, Nepal, Thailand, Australia, the United States and Europe.
-She also worked in Bangkok as a staff writer for the Nation an English-language newspaper, in Brussels with Eurocrats, in London with refugees and victims of torture, and on a horse farm in Australia.
+She worked in Bangkok as a staff writer for the Nation, an English-language newspaper, and in the publication department at Chatham House, a British think tank.
+She worked with Eurocrats in Brussels, with horses on a farm in Australia, and in London with refugees and victims of torture.

-History should never be boring, and Melanie makes sure that there is always at least one factoid, strange, but true, that you take away.
+History should never be boring, and Melanie makes sure that there are always strange but true facts for her audience to take away from her lectures.
 Her talks are interactive, illustrated with images, peppered with amusing anecdotes, and there is often the opportunity to see and touch unusual objects.

 The Lady is a Spy: The Tangled Lives of Stan Harding & Marguerite Harrison

 A true story of two female journalists who, ahead of their time, covered the violent uprisings in Germany after WWI and then the rise of Bolshevik Russia.
-Their friendship ended in betrayal and revenge after both were guests of Moscow's notorious Lubyanka Prison.
-Melanie tells you why and how this happened, bringing to life a story that, 100 years, made international headlines.
+Their friendship ended in betrayal and revenge after both were incarcerated in Moscow’s notorious Lubyanka Prison.
+Melanie tells you why and how this happened, bringing to life a story that over one hundred years ago was international headlines.

 Tricks of the Trade: Spying in the First World War

 These three beverages are the mainstay of our diets, but do you know when they first arrived in England?
-Where did they come from, and why were many people terrified to drink them?
-This lively and amusing talk will enlighten and entertain you about the drinking habits of the British and some of the ingenious ways they were consumed in the seventeenth and eighteenth centuries.
+Where did they come from, and why were many people at first terrified to drink them?
+This lively and amusing talk will enlighten and entertain you about the drinking habits of the British and some of the ingenious ways tea, coffee and chocolate were consumed in the seventeenth and eighteenth centuries.

 Chester’s Town Crier